 Board of Directors

-Joshua has over a decade of experience with both I.T. and web development, graduating from Utah State University with a bachelor's in Business Information Systems.
+Joshua has over a decade of experience with I.T. web development, and business operations, graduating from Utah State University with a bachelor's in Business Information Systems.
+He has actively participated at CHS on the Board of Directors and as a volunteer since 2010, helping to maintain and expand much of their technology.
 He's also an avid photographer when he can find the time.
 He lives with one rescue dog, two cats, and a 210 gallon freshwater aquarium.

 Jay Black - Dog Park Committee